OwenJackson777/frogger/README.md

 Simple python version of Frogger.

 ## Waterloo
 If your here from waterloo's admission team.
-Dont judge me to hard. this was basically the first big program I wrote. lol
+Dont judge me to hard.
+This was basically the first big program I wrote. lol

 ## Usage
 ./Frogger.py